raydelto/savage/README.md

 * Randy Mujica (mujicadiazr@gmail.com)
 * Raydelto Hernandez (raydelto@gmail.com)

+You can download and try the Android build of the game [clicking on this link] (https://github.com/raydelto/savage/releases/download/android-v1.0/Savage.apk)

 If you're interested in Cocos2d-x game development take a look at [Raydelto's Cocos2d-x book available on Amazon](https://www.amazon.com/Building-Android-Cocos2d-x-Raydelto-Hernandez/dp/1785283839)